-We have audited the annual accounts of Kommuninvest i Sverige AB (publ) for 2022.
-The annual accounts of the Company are included on pages 27-97 in this document.
+We have audited the annual and consolidated accounts of the Kommuninvest Cooperative Society for 2022.
+The Society's annual and consolidated accounts are included on pages 27-103 of this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies, and present fairly, in all material respects, the financial position of Kommuninvest i Sverige AB (publ) as of 31 December 2022 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies.
-A corporate governance statement has been prepared.
-The Board of Directors' Report and the corporate governance statement are consistent with the other parts of the annual accounts, and the corporate governance statement is in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present, in all material respects, a fair portrayal of the financial position of the Parent Society as of 31 December 2022 and its financial performance and its cash flows for the year in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies and give, in all material respects, a true and fair view of the Group's financial position as of 31 December 2021 and of its financial performance and cash flows for the year in accordance with the International Financial Reporting Standards (IFRS) as adopted by the EU, and the Annual Accounts Act for Credit Institutions and Securities Companies.
+The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.

-We therefore recommend that the general meeting of share-holders adopts the income statement and balance sheet.
+We therefore recommend that the Annual General Meeting of the Society adopt the income statement and balance sheet for the Parent Society and for the Group.